Featured

 “One of the main benefits is that the patient gets to recover from an acute illness or receive ongoing care for a chronic condition in their own home, where the surroundings are familiar and it’s easier for family to support them,” Baicy explains.

 In the past, home-based care might have been perceived by some as less effective than care delivered in a traditional medical setting, but that’s no longer the assumption, adds Van Vliet.
-Both patients and providers have come to understand that, in many cases, extremely high-quality healthcare can be administered in a home setting.
-Indeed, research has shown that people recovering from total joint replacement surgery at home fare just as well as those who recuperate in a hospital or rehab center.
+Both patients and providers have come to understand that, in many cases, extremely high-quality healthcare can be administered in a home setting. indeed, research has shown that people recovering from total joint replacement surgery at home fare just as well as those who recuperate in a hospital or rehab center.

-Even seriously ill people may benefit.
-A 2020 study, published in the Annals of Internal Medicine, found that people who required “hospital-level” care had a 70% lower rate of hospital readmission if they were treated at home by a visiting nurse or physician instead of in an actual hospital.
+Even seriously ill people may benefit. a 2020 study, published in the annals of internal medicine, found that people who required “hospital-level” care had a 70% lower rate of hospital readmission if they were treated at home by a visiting nurse or physician instead of in an actual hospital.

-For providers, payers and patients of any age who have high copays or major out-of-pocket costs, the financial rewards are also significant: The above-mentioned study found that acute care costs about 40% less when it’s provided at home versus in a hospital, while other research has found that savings might exceed 50%.
+For providers, payers and patients of any age who have high copays or major out-of-pocket costs, the financial rewards are also significant: the above-mentioned study found that acute care costs about 40% less when it’s provided at home versus in a hospital, while other research has found that savings might exceed 50%.

 “It’s a less expensive model, especially when the other option is to have someone stay at a hospital or rehab center,” Baicy says.
 “You don’t have a physical building with maintenance and housekeeping to support, nor do you have to provide meals or round-the-clock care in many instances.”